 The fair value of investment properties is determined by management using primarily the discounted cash flow method in which the income and expenses are projected over the anticipated term of the investment plus a terminal value discounted using an appropriate discount rate.
 The Trust obtains, from time to time, appraisals from independent qualified real estate valuation experts.
-However, the Trust does not measure its investment properties based on these valuations but uses such appraisals as data points, together with other external market information accumulated by management, in arriving at its own conclusions on values.
-Management uses valuation assumptions such as discount rates, terminal capitalization rates and market rental rates applied in external appraisals or sourced from valuation experts; however, the Trust also uses its historical renewal experience with tenants, its direct knowledge of the specialized nature of Granite's portfolio and tenant profile and the actual condition of the properties in making business judgments about lease renewal probabilities, renewal rents and capital expenditures.
-There has been no change in the valuation methodology used during the year.
+The Trust does not measure its investment properties based on these valuations but uses such appraisals as data points, together with other external market information accumulated by management, in arriving at its own conclusions on values.
+Management uses valuation assumptions such as discount rates, terminal capitalization rates and market rental rates applied in external appraisals or sourced from valuation experts; however, the Trust also uses its historical renewal experience with tenants, its direct knowledge of the specialized nature of Granite's portfolio and tenant profile and its knowledge of the actual condition of the properties in making business judgments about lease renewal probabilities, renewal rents and capital expenditures.
+There has been no change in the valuation methodology used during the year ended December 31, 2017.
 The critical assumptions relating to the Trust's estimates of fair values of investment properties include the receipt of contractual rents, contractual renewal terms, expected future market rental rates, discount rates that reflect current market uncertainties, capitalization rates and recent investment property prices.
 If there is any change in these assumptions or regional, national or international economic conditions, the fair value of investment properties may change materially.
-Refer to note 3 of the audited combined financial statements for the year ended December 31, 2016 for further information on the estimates and assumptions made by management in connection with the fair values of investment properties.
+Refer to the "Investment Properties" section and note 4 of the audited combined financial statements for the year ended December 31, 2017 for further information on the estimates and assumptions made by management in connection with the fair values of investment properties.